 Covering nearly 320 km, this route would be demanding to drive independently.
 A scheduled sightseeing bus allows the journey to unfold comfortably under the care of professional drivers.
 Discover Hokkaido’s green season with ease and comfort.

-Visit Lake Shikotsu and Lake Toya, both famed for their beautiful waters, plus Mount Usu, part of a UNESCO Global Geopark, all in one day!Lake Shikotsu and Lake Toya Tour (Audio Tour, Food Included)
+Visit Lake Shikotsu and Lake Toya, both famed for their beautiful waters, plus Mount Usu, part of a UNESCO Global Geopark, all in one day!Lake Shikotsu and Lake Toya Tour (Multilingual Audio Tour)

 Travel through Hokkaido’s magnificent natural landscapes aborad a bus equipped with a multilingual guidance system in four languages: Japanese, English, Chinese, and Korean.